Nubaha/the-beginning/README.md

-# the-beginning
+# Welcome to my new project
-my beginning project to github
+this is my first github repository created as beginner